vaishnu7/vaishnu7/README.md

 📚 _I am a final year student enrolled in an Integrated MSc course in Mathematics and Computing_

 ### 🔭 work in progress
-- Mathematical Biology / Ecological Model (Research Intern @IIT-Indore 2021)
+- Mathematical Biology (Research Intern @IIT-Indore 2021)
 - Multi-Criteria Decision Making Algorithms, etc.

 ### 🌱 Learning: